just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Paint-Pot-Tutorial.rst

     <!--&lt;p&gt;Create a new page named &lt;i&gt;&lt;b&gt;Paint Pot Tutorial&lt;/b&gt;&lt;/i&gt; under the &lt;i&gt;Reflections&lt;/i&gt; category of your portfolio and write brief answers to the following questions.&lt;/p&gt;

       &lt;ol&gt;
-        &lt;li&gt;Explain the meaning of the statements shown here, both in pseudocode and App Inventor.
+        &lt;li&gt;Explain the meaning of the statements shown here, both in pseudocode and MIT App Inventor.
 For example, suppose the variable &lt;i&gt;X&lt;/i&gt; has the value 10 before the statement is executed.
 What value would it have after the statement is executed.
           &lt;table&gt;